dom6770/SubMerger/README.md

-# mkvmerge subtitle tool for SABnzbd
+# SubMerger
-This tool provides an application for SABnzbd merging external subtitles into the mkv.
+SubMerger is a SABnzbd script for merging external subtitles into the mkv file.
+## Installation
+TBC
+## Planned Features
+TBC